Build a Custom MCP Client

 https://your-app.example.com/oauth/demandbase/callback/

-2. Discover OAuth Metadata
+Step 2: Discover OAuth Metadata

-Fetch protected resource metadata:
+Fetch the protected resource metadata:

 GET https://gateway.demandbase.com/.well-known/oauth-protected-resource